thekubebuddy/letsencrypt-on-gke/README.md

-# Automating SSL cert with Let's encrypt+cert-manager+nginx-controller on GKE
+# Managing SSL certificates with Let's encrypt+cert-manager+nginx-controller on GKE

 * Let's Encrypt provides a browser-trusted certificate for web services.
 * In combination with **cert-manager**, a Kubernetes add-on, the management and issuance of TLS certificates from Let's Encrypt will be completely automated.